Rising demand from Europe boosts Metalloinvest’s iron production in 2020 to end the year flat

 Metalloinvest is the flagship company of USM, a holding company controlled by Alisher Usmanov and his partners.

 Usmanov is one of Russia’s most successful businessmen and the first of Russia’s superrich to turn into a full-time philanthropist.
 Having become a dollar-millionaire over thirty years ago from the production of plastic shopping bags he went on to dabble in trade, then became a financial investor.
 Usmanov moved into the metals sector in the noughties to build up Metalloinvest through acquiring assets on private market during those boom years.
 However, he is most famous for buying some 8% of Facebook’s stock well before the company’s eventual IPO, earning him several billions of dollars in profit.
-Usmanov is often described as a rare example of a Russian magnate who made the bulk of his fortune in the open markets.
+Usmanov is often described as a rare example of a Russian magnate who made his fortune in the open markets and not via government connections or privatisations.